clee-dev/blockade.js/README.md

    - `difficulty` is the mining difficulty

 `Chain.submit(obj)`
- - Records the given object onto the blockchain
+ - Records the given object onto the blockchain.
+If a previous submission has the same key, this would be considered a new 'version' of the same object.

 `Chain.delete(val)`
  - Deletes the given object, which is determined by `val` and `defaultKey`